 Patients often have pigmentation of auricular cartilages and sclera.
 Urine colour tends to be dark (at birth sometimes diagnosed by discolouration of diapers).
 Up to 25% of patients with alkaptonuria do not have the characteristic dark urine staining; many patients remain undiagnosed until adulthood.

-The condition results due to excessive build up of homogentisic acid (HGA) from a lack of homogentisic oxidase (a defect in the biochemical pathway for the degradation of phenylalanine and tyrosine).
-The excess homogentisic acid (HGA) binds to collagen in connective tissue.
+The condition results due to excessive build-up of homogentisic acid (HGA) from a lack of homogentisic oxidase (a defect in the biochemical pathway for the degradation of phenylalanine and tyrosine).
+The excess HGA binds to collagen in connective tissue.
 The affected connective tissues become weak and brittle with time, leading to chronic inflammation, degeneration, and osteoarthrosis (progressive arthropathy).

-- symmetrical or assymetrical joint space loss : early osteoarthrosis
+- symmetrical or asymmetrical joint space loss: early osteoarthritis

 - aortic stenosis 4

 - spontaneous tendon ruptures have been reported 3